10 ESL Time Activities to Teach English Time Like Clockwork

 This simple activity is a great starting point for students who don’t know how to tell time at all.
 It’s slow-paced, so they’ll be able to get comfortable with the language and drill it in a controlled way.

 Start by eliciting how to ask what the time is.
-You can do this simply by pointing at your watch or writing the word “time” on the board, followed by a question mark.
+You can do this simply by pointing at your watch or writing the word “time” on the board, followed by a question mark, or you can write “What time is it?”
 From there, you can prompt them to give you the answer to that question.

 After that, write several different times on the board and guide your students through how to say them correctly.
 Keep it simple, with short sentences like “It’s five o’clock” or “it’s seven forty-five.”
 Run through this as many times as you need to, making sure your students understand the basics.

 For the next step, you’ll need a set of ESL flashcards with different times on them.
-If you don’t have much time to prepare, you can simply cut up small pieces of paper and write various times on them before your class starts.
 Put your students in pairs, then distribute the cards evenly between them.

 Demonstrate by asking a student, “What time is it?” and gesturing to the set of cards.
 They should pick one, and respond to you with the correct time.
 After that, they can continue this in their pairs, asking and answering back and forth.